UHMC/module-7-lab-beginner/README.md

 # Module 7 - Beginner Lab: [Hello-World Smart Contract][hello-world]

+## Background
+Smart Contracts can be implemented through the use of blockchain technology with the Ethereum network.
+They allow for binding agreements between network participants that are enforced by network consensus instead of a third party.
+This assignment looks at a simple "Hello, World!" example of Solidity, a programming language for creating Smart Contracts.

 ## Meta Information
 | Attribute | Explanation |
 | - | - |